1 | Shopify is the most widely used eCommerce technology

 56% of online customers expect same day delivery.
 Although consumers enjoy shopping online because of its convenience, they don’t like waiting for their products to be delivered.
 This has prompted the plan that 65% of retailers will in fact offer same day delivery within the next 2 years.

 eConsultancy have said that 50% of abandoned shopping carts are actually caused by the types of delivery options, or lack thereof.
-People are actually willing to spend more money on faster delivery methods in 2018 as opposed to waiting.
+People are actually willing to spend more money on faster delivery methods as opposed to waiting.
 Popular onsite retargeting software such as OptiMonk allow you to capture abandoning customers (as much as 15%!).

 This has translated into 49% of online shoppers confirming that having the same day delivery option actually influences their decision to purchase.
 If it’s feasible as a business to offer these options, it’s definitely worth doing!